 Advertised Job Summary:

-To serve as a Laboratory Technologist under the general supervision of the Principal Investigator (PI) conducting research on projects that will examine inflammatory diseases as well as cancer.
-The research is aimed at determining the microbiome and cellular, molecular and epigenetic mechanisms underlying the efficacy of plant products in the treatment of inflammatory diseases and cancer.
-Perform laboratory research in several models of autoimmune and inflammatory diseases, immunotoxicology and -omics in lung injury, tumor rejection, following exposure to environmental pollutants and cannabinoids.
-Research also involves patients.
-Routinely advises principal investigators, students, and other laboratory personnel on current methods, ongoing experiments and future research directions.
-Maintains accurate and detailed records of laboratory experiments and presents these in informal laboratory discussions, group meetings, formal scientific symposia and publications.
-Assists in training other individuals including students in the laboratory.
-Orders supplies, maintains lab functioning and cleanliness.
+Under general supervision of the Principal Investigator (PI), conducts research on projects as a result of funding provided by NIH grants.
+Performs research aimed at assessing the epigenomic, genomic, and transcriptomic effects, and/or microbiome following environment pollutant and dietary supplement exposure on inflammation and cancer.
+Also conducts research that involves COVID-19 and PTSD.
+Demonstrates commitment to conducting business lawfully and ethically by consistently adhering to compliance policies, procedures and regulations.
+Advises principal investigators, students, and other laboratory personnel on current methods, ongoing experiments, and future research directions.
+Maintains accurate and detailed records of laboratory experiments and presents these in informal laboratory discussions, group meetings, formal symposia, and publications.
+Assists in training other individuals, including students, in the laboratory.

 Advertised Minimum Qualifications :